irazer19/oops_design/HLD/fundamentals_notes.md

 Latency: 95% of the time we will have 500ms of latency 1 server has 50 threads
 Tradeoff: Also we would want Availability and Partition tolerance for facebook.
 Consistency is not so important here.

+# Data Versioning
+It uses Vector clock.
+In vector clock, lets say we have 3 servers s1, s2, s3.
+Every server will maintain a VALUE(server, counter), here the server=the server which handled the request and counter=the version of this data.
+Now if CAR is written in s1 then it will have CAR(s1, 1), and lets say it replicated the data to s2, s3.
+So s2 = Car(s1, 1) and s3 = Car(s1, 1).
+Now a request value CART came in but s1 is down, so from the preference list we select s2 to handle this request, so s2 = CAR(s1, 1), CART(s2, 1), and s2 was not able to replicate this data to s3.
+Now again lets say a request value CARM came in, and both s1 and s2 were down, so s3 handled it so: s3 = CAR(s1, 1), CARM(s3, 1)
+Next, all servers went healthy, and a GET request came in for it so s1 checks in: s1 = CAR(s1, 1) s2 = CAR(s1, 1), CART(s2, 1)
+s3 = CAR(s1, 1), CARM(s3, 1)

+s1 will know that CAR(s1, 1) cannot be the latest value because s2, s3 have new data version so it has to decide between CART(s2, 1) and CARM(s3, 1) but thats a conflict, and so it sends both the data to the client to resolve it.
+Client resolves the conflict and updates the nodes with the correct value.

+# Gossip protocol:
+Need?
+How will the servers know which of the servers are healthy and which ones are down?
+Each server maintains a list of all the servers health status, and sends the heartbeats periodically to let other servers know that its alive.
+Lets say server2 stopped sending heartbeat, now if majority of the servers identify that server2's heartbeat was not received in last x seconds, then it server2 will be conculded as dead and will be replaced.

+# Merkel Tree
+Used to compare data for data corruption check.
+Lets say we have 4 chunks for a given data, now we will create a binary tree like structure where these 4 chunks are the leaf nodes and compute the hash at every node until we reach the root node.
+To compare whether data1 ==  data2, we only have to compare the root nodes of the these two data recursively.